open-simh/.github/docs/simdocs/simh_doc.md

 If \<dev\> is not specified, CPU is assumed. \<reg\> is a register (scalar or subscripted) belonging to the indicated device.
 The
-\<conditional-op\> and optional \<logical-op\> are the same as those used for \"search specifiers\" by the EXAMINE and DEPOSIT commands (see above).
+\<conditional-op\> and optional \<logical-op\> are the same as those used for "search specifiers" by the EXAMINE and DEPOSIT commands (see above).
 The \<value\>s are expressed in the radix specified for \<reg\>, not in the radix for the device.